goat-io/goat-docsify/0.1.0/getting_started/installation.md

 ## Server requirements

 GOAT has minimal system requirements.
-As it is a **_NODE.JS_** tool, getting started is as easy as installing **_NODE.JS_** on your machine.
-Even when it could be possible to develop using **_DOCKER_**, we recommend having node installed to ease the process.
-We will use **_DOCKER_** for deployment and other purposes.
+As it is a **_Node.JS_** tool, getting started is as easy as installing **_Node.JS_** on your machine.
+Even when it could be possible to develop using **_Docker_**, we recommend having node installed to ease the process.
+We will use **_Docker_** for deployment and other purposes.

 ### Installing Node.JS

-To install NODE.JS in your environment follow these instructions, depending on you OS.
+To install Node.JS in your environment follow these instructions, depending on you OS.

 <!-- tabs:start -->